 • ooVoo – Free to install, this application is a great for those who will be on a call (voice or video) with more than one person.
 The ooVoo app (click or tap on ooVoo) allows users the ability to chat with up to 12 people at the same time, and even add your Facebook contact list to your contacts.

-• Zoom – For high quality virtual conferencing, Zoom Cloud Meetings is a trusted video conferencing app that allows up to 25 people in a single call.
+• Zoom – For high quality virtual conferencing, Zoom Cloud Meetings is a trusted video conferencing app that allows up to 100 people in a single call.
 Its best feature is its HD screen sharing where you can view each others display like you are not far from each other.
+Tap/Click on Zoom to sign up for free.

 [Ed. note: You can learn more about how Technology for Seniors uses Zoom in the Zoom Playlist on our YouTube channel.
 Top photo is one example.]